VladimirTrajanovikj/MSc_EEC_Thesis_02070449/README.md

   Mixed-Effects Models Using lme4.
 Journal of Statistical Software, 67(1), 1-48. doi:10.18637/jss.v067.i01.

-  For the Mann-Whitney Tests- the " stats" package from built in  R Core Team (2022).
+  For the Mann-Whitney Tests and Kolmogorov Smirnov tests- the " stats" package from built in  R Core Team (2022).
 R: A language and environment for statistical computing.
 R Foundation for Statistical Computing, Vienna, Austria.
 Available at: https://www.R-project.org/.

+  In the data files sons are designated as F, while fathers are designated as P